What is SEO and How to Optimize WordPress SEO

 The humans have more interacted towards words instead of remembering the numbers when we talk about WordPress SEO Friendly URL Structure.

 Because the words give a precise idea of what your topic is about

-When we spotlight an overall SEO, one of the most important techniques of on the page SEO is the perfect and proper URL structure.
+When we spotlight an overall SEO, one of the most important techniques of on-the-page SEO is the perfect and proper URL structure.
 There are so many options available to create custom permanent links or commonly known as permalinks in WordPress.

-The default settings are not set to SEO Friendly URL structure in WordPress, rather it consists of a random number from which no one can gather any type of information.
+The default settings are not set to SEO Friendly URL Structure in WordPress, rather it consists of a random number from which no one can gather any type of information.

 So, the URL structure of your blog/website, page/post should contain words instead of numbers because words not only clearly explain the content of the page but are easily read by humans and search engines.

-Let’s take some examples of non SEO-friendly URLs
+Let’s take some examples of non-SEO-friendly URLs

 You have noticed that these URLs have zero user’s readability experience as is the same case with search engines.
-You can’t get a clear idea what these URLs are pointing to?
+You can’t get a clear idea of what these URLs are pointing to?